gnaderi/MyPlayground/README.md

-# MyPractice
+# Ghodrat Palyground
-Challenges and problem to be sovled.
+Challenges and problem to be solved.